Subaru owners complain their windshields crack, chip, and are replaced for nothing.

 Subaru Windshield Lawsuit Settlement Information

 There are certain conditions that must be met in certain situations.
-This page will provide an overall look at the windshield settlement, but we advise affected Subaru customers to also read a second page that goes into more detail about the terms.
+This page will provide an overall look at the windshield settlement, but we advise affected Subaru customers to also read a second page (below) that goes into more detail about the terms.

 Subaru denies the windshields are defective and denies all allegations in the class action lawsuit.
 But having spent five years in court already, Subaru says it decided to settle to put an end to the ongoing and expensive litigation.